The York Realist

 The York Realist is a 2001 play by Peter Gill.
 It was premiered at the Lowry in November 2001 before moving to the Bristol Old Vic and the Royal Court Theatre in January 2002 by English Touring Theatre, with Gill himself directing.
 It transferred to the Strand Theatre in March 2002.

 Plot

 It is set in the early 1960s and revolves around George (a Yorkshire farm labourer involved in a production of the York Mystery Plays who withdraws from the production), John (the production's shy assistant director who tries to convince him to come back), the love affair between them, and the clash between regional and London culture.

 Reception

-Reviews of the original production ranged from "a rare blast of reality" (the Guardian) to a "stunningly boring slab of dour social realism" (the Telegraph).
+Reviews of the original production ranged from "a rare blast of reality", which was "adventurous, witty and fresh", (The Guardian) to a "stunningly boring slab of dour social realism" (the Telegraph).

 The play was nominated for Best New Play at the Olivier Awards and Evening Standard Theatre Awards and won the Critics Circle Award for Best New Play.